quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ## qlog to JSON mapping {#format-json}

 When mapping qlog to normal JSON, the "qlog_format" field MUST have the value "JSON".
 This is also the default qlog serialization and default value of this field.

+When using normal JSON serialization, the file extension/suffix SHOULD be ".qlog" and the Media Type (if any) SHOULD be "application/qlog+json" {{?RFC6839}}.

 To facilitate this mapping, the qlog documents employ a format that is close to pure JSON for its examples and data definitions.
 Still, as JSON is not a typed